 Communications preferences - You may opt-out of receiving certain emails from us such as newsletters by following the instructions in those emails.
 If you opt-out, we may still send you administrative emails, such as those about your account or our ongoing business relations.

-Controlling location information - If you consent to our collection of more precise location information from your browser, you can subsequently stop the collection of this information at any time by changing the preferences on your browser.
+Controlling location information - If you consent to our collection of more precise location information from your browser or operating system, you can subsequently stop the collection of this information at any time by changing the preferences on your browser or operating system.

 Do not track - Most modern web browsers give you the option to send a Do Not Track signal to the sites you visit, indicating that you do not wish to be tracked.
 However, there is no accepted standard for how a site should respond to this signal, and we do not take any action in response to this signal.
 Instead, in addition to publicly available third-party tools, we offer you the choices described in this policy to manage the collection and use of information about you.